fx-giant/giant-documentations/visual/heat-map.md

 ## Data Binding

-For the chord diagram, there are a few mandatory bindings to generate the chart which are the **Column**, **Row** and **Measurement** properties.
+For the heat map diagram, there are a few mandatory bindings to generate the chart which are the **Column**, **Row** and **Measurement** properties.
 For each property, there are specific data types need to fulfill in order for the combination chart to render correctly, as shown below:

 |Bindings|Data Type|
 |---|---|